denoland/fresh/docs/latest/concepts/app-wrapper.md

 Similar to routes and layouts, the app wrapper can be made asynchronous.
-This changes the function signature so that the first argument is the `Request` instsance and the second one is the `AppContext`.
+This changes the function signature so that the first argument is the `Request` instance and the second one is the `AppContext`.

 ```tsx routes/_app.tsx
 import { AppContext } from "$fresh/server.ts";